Farama-Foundation/PettingZoo/docs/tutorials/rllib/pistonball.md

 ```

 ## Code
 The following code should run without any issues.
-The comments are designed to help you understand how to use PettingZoo with RLLib.
+The comments are designed to help you understand how to use PettingZoo with RLlib.
 If you have any questions, please feel free to ask in the [Discord server](https://discord.gg/nhvKkYa6qX).

 ### Training the RL agent